zeevbensender/confidin/README.md

 This web application utilizes the [OAuth 2.0 protocol](https://oauth.net/2/ "OAuth 2.0 protocol") for authentication with Linkedin

-1. Before running the server edit the *application.yml* file and set the *clientId* and *clientSecret* properties
+1. Before running the application make sure that *clientId* and *clientSecret* are either defined as environment variables or passed as JVM options (*-DclientSecret=... -DclientId=...*)

 2. In order to run the server use the command:
 *mvn spring-boot:run -DskipTests=true*